ctjokro/CEHP/CEHP.md

 2- adb connect IP:5555    (Connect adb with parrot)
 3- adb shell              (Access mobile device on parrot) 4- pwd --> ls --> cd sdcard --> ls --> cat secret.txt (If you can't find it there then go to Downloads folder using: cd downloads)

+ADDITIONAL NOTES:
+adb pull /sdcard/scan (Command to copy folder to your device and create a folder name scan) or adb pull /sdcard/scan Desktop/ (Command to copy folder to your device and save it to Desktop)

+Sample Q:
+On android device there is a secret code, what is inside the code?
+Scan the environment using namp or zenmap
+Find the host that have port 5555 (Port 5555 is Android)

+To check file entropy
+Use command:
+ent -h (to check whether ent already install or not yet) (IF tool not install use this command to install: apt install ent) Ent <filename> (To check file entropy)

+To obtain the last 4 digits of SHA 384 hash
+Use command:
+sha384sum --help (to check whether ent already install or not yet) sha384sum <filename>

 ```
 # Wireshark
 ```